 - Location.
 Have rents for office space changed in your area?
 Are you getting the foot traffic you expected?
 The answers can help inform whether it is time to look for new digs.

-At Benetrends we help businesses with a range of services, including using 401(k)/IRA funds for business funding to operational functions like retirement plan and payroll management.
+At Benetrends we help businesses with a range of services, including using 401(k)/IRA funds for business funding to operational functions like retirement plan and others.
 To learn more about how Benetrends can help your small business, schedule a consultation today.